deadlocker8/SportTracker/README.md

 1. Add a custom overlay layer
 2. Use the url shown on your user settings page (e.g. http://localhost/map/tileOverlay/1df60cca70c340239cfd869673443be4/{z}/{x}/{y}.png)

+__NOTE__: In your user settings, you can choose whether tiles that are visited by your already planned tours should be displayed (in grey) in the overlay.

 ### Tile Hunting heatmap
 In addition to the normal tile hunting map a heatmap is available.
 Each tile will be colored according to the number of workouts that visited each tile.